ritiek/play-on-kodi/README.md

 ## Contributing

 - This tool is supposed is supposed to be very minimal way to play local and network files on Kodi.
-I made this little tool to stop those annoying moments where you are unable to quickly play your local media to Kodi..
+I made it to end those awkward moments when you are unable to quickly play your local media to Kodi while everybody watches you in awe.

-- If you believe your idea could comply with this and be interesting at the same time, please [open an issue](https://github.com/ritiek/play-on-kodi/issues) or send a PR!
+- If you believe your idea could comply with this aim and be interesting at the same time, please [open an issue](https://github.com/ritiek/play-on-kodi/issues) or send a PR!

 ## License